tsmith4014/AWS-CCP-Flask-quizbot/README.md

 - `POST /start_quiz` - Start new quiz session
 - `POST /slack/events` - Handle Slack interactions

+## Known Issues
+- Questions with more than one answer will not work in current state - stretch goal anyone?
+- The app is not multi-threaded meaning only one working process at a time and one session.

 ## 🤝 Contributing

 1. Fork the repository